The Back Pack tm

 History/Social Studies

-grade level you’re teaching, just know that you’ll cover that same material on a higher level again in grades 7 -12.
+Standard grade level history text for grades 1-6 usually covers a number of topics like American history, geography, world history, social studies etc. No matter which one you choose for what ever grade level you're teaching, just know that you'll cover that same material on a higher level again in grades 7 -12.

-to be a concern of parents with middle to high school age students who are preparing for college prep tests.
+We have also found that most home school parents prefer the traditional text when their children reach the upper grades (7-12) to insure their child doesn't have gaps which is often a concern of parents with middle to high school age students who are preparing for college prep tests.

 Science

-Most textbook publishers address the 3 sciences (life, earth and physical) in their 1st through 6th
+Most textbook publishers address the 3 sciences (life, earth and physical) in their 1st through 6th grade text books.
+Some may also include health.

 7th grade science texts usually cover either “general” science (which is usually a combination of the 3 sciences mentioned before) or life science.